Rural Australia takes its toll

 He is very content with his decision to combine emergency medicine with GP training in a remote area.

-“You get more challenging clinical situations, with more appreciative patients, with more supportive colleagues, in a remote area of Australia that very few people are fortunate enough to visit,” he said.
+“You get more challenging clinical situations, with more appreciative patients, with more supportive colleagues, in a remote area of Australia that very few people are fortunate enough to visit,” he says.